 Palm Springs Gay Travel

 wolfyy’s Palm Springs gay guide to the best hotels, gay bars, shopping, & things to do.

 The Gay Travel Experience: Palm Springs, California

-Palm Springs is among America’s most magical, relaxing, and exceptionally gay destinations.
+Palm Springs is one of the most magical, relaxing, and exceptionally gay-friendly destinations in the world.
 This desert paradise is known for its plethora of gay hotels and popular gay events that consistently attract travelers from all over North America.

-I love so many things about Palm Springs.
-The easygoing gay scene, friendly guys, epic weather, and fun gay nightlife to name a few.
-It’s particularly popular as a gay destination during winter, when when the rest of the country still has cool weather.
+There are so many things to love about Palm Springs—the easygoing gay scene, friendly guys, clear blue skies, and fun gay nightlife to name a few.
+It’s particularly popular as a gay destination during winter, when when the rest of the United States experiences cool weather.

 The gay crowd in Palm Springs skews a bit older.
 Renting or even owning a vacation home is quite popular among gay men.
-However, whenever big events like White Party, Coachella, or Palm Springs Pride come around, guys of all ages will be visiting.
+However, whenever big events like White Party, Coachella, or Palm Springs Pride come around, travelers of all ages will visit.

 If you haven’t been yet, add Palm Springs to the top of your travel list!
-In this guide, I’ll recommend all the best hotels, gay bars, places to shop, and more.
+In this guide, I’ll recommend the best places to stay, explore, shop, party, and more.

 Gay Palm Springs: Hotels, Resorts & Where to Stay

 Palm Springs is famous for its huge selection of gay hotels.
 The town is filled with all sorts of them, most notably the nude and clothing optional gay resorts.